bcrant/diligence-doer/README.md

 ----

 # Project To Do's:
+- [ ] Add support for parsing Spark SQL and DataFrames
+- [ ] Add support for matching individual fields

 ### Brian To Do's:
 - [x] Write to DynamoDB from Python
 - [x] QA table and column parsing in Tableau